Gabriel Arias Player Props: Guardians vs. White Sox

-Gabriel Arias -- with a slugging percentage of .217 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on July 30 at 2:10 PM ET.
+Gabriel Arias -- batting .290 in his past 10 games -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Mike Clevinger on the hill, on August 4 at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the White Sox.
+He had a one-hit performance in his last game (1-for-4) against the Astros.

 Gabriel Arias Game Info & Props vs. the White Sox